insanum/gcalcli/docs/README.md

                               'Dinner with Eric 7pm tomorrow'
                               '5pm 10/31 Trick or Treat'

-  import [file]            import an ics/vcal file to a calendar
+  import [-v] [file]       import an ics/vcal file to a calendar
                            - if a --cal is not specified then the event is added to the default calendar
                            - if a file is not specified then the data is read from standard input
+                           - if -v is given then each event in the file is displayed and you're given the option to import or skip it, by default everything is imported quietly without any interaction

   remind <mins> <command>  execute command if event occurs within <mins>
                            minutes time ('%s' in <command> is replaced with